k-Color Multi-Robot Motion Planning: The Unlabeled Case: Pumped Configurations

-This implies that a pumped configuration can accommodate an increased number of robots, $n$ to be exact.
+Note that this implies that every subset of size $m$ of a pumped configuration is a configuration, i.e., if $C\subset V, |C|=m$ then $C$ is a configuration.
+Additionally, it follows that a pumped configuration can accommodate an increased number of robots, $n$ to be exact.
 A possible implementation of a procedure that generates a pumped configuration is given in Algorithm~\ref{alg:pumped_configuration}.

 Given a pumped configuration $V$ we construct the graph $G=(V,E)$ where the edges represent paths in $\F$ for individual robots.
 We call it a \emph{pebble graph}, and view it as embedded in the free configuration space.
 To generate the edges of $G$, and the respective paths, we utilize the \emph{edge planner} mechanism that is described below.
 This, in turn, relies on the \emph{local planner} component, that traditionally attempts to connect two \sr configurations with a straight-line path, although a more sophisticated technique can be used.